Seeking the best whiskey tour in Scotland? Take our 3-day Speyside Whisky Tour to 4 different distilleries. Visits to Cairngorms NP and Royal Deeside.

 The Sheraton Grand Hotel and Spa overlooks Edinburgh Castle in the financial district, next to the business and entertainment area of the West End and a 5-minute walk from Princes...

-Located just a 1-minute walk from Princes Street, Waldorf Astoria Edinburgh – The luxury Caledonian hotel features a modern leisure club and unimpeded views of Edinburgh Castle.
-The bars, restaurants...
+Located just a 1-minute walk from Princes Street in Edinburgh, Waldorf Astoria Edinburgh – The Caledonian luxury hotel features a modern leisure club and unimpeded views of Edinburgh Castle.
+The...

 Cheap flights and hotels discounts for Edinburgh

 Your three-day Scotch Whisky trip begins with the ride north into the Highlands, leaving Edinburgh at 9:00am.
 For a short walk through the forest to some atmospheric waterfalls, the first stop will be the historical village of Dunkeld.